 Clearly, a short article like this can never cover every aspect of depression.
-My intention is to provide you with insights that can give you footholds out of the pit.
-If you would like any further information or help please write in via the contact page.
+The intention is to provide you with insights that can give you footholds out of the pit.

 HCC Podcast 6: Understanding depression

-Shealan is conducting a series of interviews with John to explore the importance of understanding yourself and some of the mental and emotional issues we face.
+Shealan has conducted a series of interviews with John to explore the importance of understanding yourself and some of the mental and emotional issues we face.
 In their sixth podcast John and Shealan discuss the roots of depression, which lies within the Melancholic temperament, and John offers helpful insights into dealing with that depression.

 Click here to download the podcast 'Understanding depression'.